 And yet, it isn’t.

-If I were having Sunday dinner at my grandparents, it would be disrespectful to show up in my favorite yoga pants and tee-shirt.
+If I were having Sunday dinner at my grandparents (which is a nice, dress up occasion in our family), it would be disrespectful of me to show up in my favorite yoga pants and tee-shirt.
 Nice leggings and a tunic top might pass muster.
 Preferred would be feminine slacks or skirt with a nice blouse.

 Perhaps respectable could also be considered appropriate?